The Queer Georgians

 You might think homo heritage started with Gay Lib or Oscar Wilde, but London's queer culture is as old as the city itself.

 Roll up, Roll up.
 Be a queer volunteer.
-Give a few hours each month in the first half of 2019 and uncover a right romantic rollocking romp.
+Give a few hours each month and uncover a right romantic rollocking romp.

 Interested?
 Email email@example.com and join the history gang.

-We will be running Queer History Clubs at the Royal Vauxhall Tavern on the following four evenings in 2019:
+We will be running Queer History Clubs at the Royal Vauxhall Tavern on the following four evenings:

 Wednesday 25 September